-How to calculate break-even analysis
+- How to calculate your break-even point

 To calculate a break-even analysis, you first need to have a handle on your fixed costs and variable costs.
 That means you’ll have to dig for data in your books before you can calculate your break-even point.

 Fixed costs are recurring, constant costs that are incurred regardless of sales.
 That includes rent, salaries, licensing fees, insurance premiums, and the like.
 Anything that provides you a constant monthly bill is a fixed cost.
-Fixed costs are different than one time expenditures, like buying a new stand mixer or a point of sale device.
+Fixed costs are different from one time expenditures, like buying a new stand mixer or a point of sale device.

 When you have your fixed and variable costs per month, you can start breaking down the components even further.
 Let’s dive into the other data you’ll need to calculate your break-even analysis.